fchastanet/docker_tutorial/02-docker-compose/exo02/Readme.md

 * Php container:
   * Dockerfile added gosu
   * custom entrypoint to initialize symfony project
-  * code source is shared with the host
+  * code source is shared with the host and has user/group owner matching host user

 # create .env file
 here we are creating .env file